 - 16. In or about 2014, as part of this scheme, Edsun Equipments was incorporated in New Jersey.
 Eliabachus was listed as the company's principal and chief executive.
 Eliabachus subsequently opened at least two business bank accounts in the name of Edsun Equipments at a U.S. bank with branches in New Jersey (the "Edsun Accounts").
-Eliabachus is the only signatory for the Edsun Accounts. - 17.
+Eliabachus was the only signatory for the Edsun Accounts. - 17.
 In or about July 2014, Eliabachus obtained a paid membership to a U.S.-based online aviation parts marketplace (the "Marketplace").
 The Marketplace allows members to post RFQs, parts listings, and to make purchases of various aircraft components.
-Account opening documents provided by the Marketplace confirm that Eliabachus listed Edsun Equipments as the defendants' primary business entity, and listed the New Jersey Address as the defendants' primary place of business.
+Account opening documents provided by the Marketplace confirm that Eliabachus listed Edsun Equipments as her primary business entity, and listed the New Jersey Address as her primary place of business.
 Eliabachus also registered an account name (the "Edsun ID") which was used to gain online access to the Marketplace.
 From in or about February 2015 through in or about February 2018, account records indicate that the Edsun ID was used to access the Marketplace approximately 743 times.
 Internet protocol ("IP") address information further indicates that the Edsun ID was used from locations in or around the New Jersey Address, as well as in or around Tehran, Iran, including multiple occasions when the Edsun ID was used from areas in New Jersey and Iran on the same day.
-This is an indication to law enforcement that the Edsun ID was likely used by both Eliabachus and CC-1 in connection with the defendants' criminal activities.
+This is an indication to law enforcement that the Edsun ID was likely used by both Eliabachus and Larijani in connection with their criminal activities.6

-5 The Executive Orders and the Iranian Transactions Regulations and the Global Terrorism Sanctions Regulations were in effect at all times relevant to this investigation.
+&lt;sup>5 The Executive Orders and the Iranian Transactions Regulations and the Global Terrorism Sanctions Regulations were in effect at all times relevant to this investigation.

-- 18. Additional documents seized by law enforcement personnel pursuant to a court-authorized search warrant for an e-mail account used by CC-1 (the "CC-1 E-Mail Account") included a computer-generated spreadsheet (the "Spreadsheet").
-The Spreadsheet contained thousands of entries evidencing the defendants' activities from in or about July 2014 through in or about October 2015.
+18. Additional documents seized by law enforcement pursuant to a court-authorized search warrant for an e-mail account used by Larijani (the "Larijani E-Mail Account") included a computer-generated spreadsheet (the "Spreadsheet").
+The Spreadsheet contained thousands of entries evidencing the defendant and co-conspirator activities from in or about July 2014 through in or about October 2015.
 In addition to detailed purchase, shipping, accounting, and wire transfer records, the Spreadsheet contained RFQs from the defendants' various Iranian-based customers.
-A review of the defendants' customer list (as well as other records obtained in this investigation) confirms that the network has actively pursued the procurement of aircraft components on behalf of several Iranian-based airlines, banned entities, and OFAC-designated SDN's, including the following (among others): - (a) Mahan Air Co.: an Iranian-based airline that was placed on the BIS entity list in March 2008, and was subsequently designated by OFAC as
+A review of the customer list (as well as other records obtained in this investigation) confirms that the network has actively pursued the procurement of aircraft components on behalf of several Iranian-based airlines, banned entities, and OFAC-designated SDN's, including the following (among others):